Infrared Sauna for Better Deeper Sleep

 Tyler Fish Tyler Fish

 There’s little more satisfying than a deep, rejuvenating sleep.
 It’s not only essential for feeling refreshed but also for maintaining your physical and mental health.
 Sleep should be an integral part of everyone's self-care.
 However, you may be one of the 35% of adults that do not get enough sleep.
-If you are one of those counting sheep all night long, then an infrared sauna or sauna blanket may be just what you need to get your sleep back on track.
+If you are one of those counting sheep all night long, then an infrared sauna or infrared sauna blanket may be just what you need to get your sleep back on track.
 Saunas have been used for centuries to help people get a better night's sleep, but it’s only recently that modern science has been able to tell us exactly why heat is such a good sleep aid.
 In this post, we'll delve into the science of heat therapy and explain how infrared saunas can help us enjoy an even more blissful snooze.

 Heat therapy